 Homeowners can also use Michigan Saves financing for renewable energy measures like solar PV systems and solar thermal systems.
-Solar PV systems must be single-installation systems between 1 kilowatt and 20 kilowatts in size.
-The equipment (modules, inverter, and meter if necessary) must be approved by the California Energy Commission or the local utility provider.
-California Energy Commission lists of approved modules, inverters, and meters can be found at http://www.gosolarcalifornia.org/equipment/index.php.
+The equipment (modules, inverter, and meter if necessary) must be approved by the local utility provider.

 For all solar PV system installations, whether roof mounted or ground mounted, authorized contractors shall obtain the appropriate city or municipal building permits.
 All solar PV installations must include a solar generation meter and meter enclosure.
 If the solar PV system is grid connected, it must comply with current Michigan Electric Utility Generator Interconnection Requirements.